tsitu/MH-Tools/README.md

 Several tools make use of mottie's [tablesorter](https://mottie.github.io/tablesorter/docs/#Introduction) plugin, which includes useful additional features such as multi-column sorting with <kbd>Shift</kbd> or special characters for [filtering](https://mottie.github.io/tablesorter/docs/example-widget-filter.html).

-We recommend installing [Jack's extension](https://github.com/DevJackSmith/mh-helper-extension#mousehunt-helper-extension) if you have not already.
+We recommend installing the [MHCT extension](https://github.com/DevJackSmith/mh-helper-extension#mousehunt-helper-extension) if you have not already.
 It records valuable information from **active hunts** only.
-Most of the data supporting recent updates has been sourced from Jack's publicly accessible [database backups](https://keybase.pub/devjacksmith/mh_backups/).
+Virtually all data for recent updates has been sourced from MHCT's publicly accessible database backups.

 _Disclaimer:_ Newer tools like 'Crafting Wizard' and 'Trap Setup Powers' may be incompatible with outdated or feature-constrained browsers such as Internet Explorer, Opera Mini, Samsung Internet, and Blackberry Browser.
 Older tools may also become incompatible with these browsers at any point.